Hyperi0n1337/portfolio/index.md

 </p><p align="justify">
 • Spearheaded the launch of a new lingerie brand, from product conceptualization and material sourcing to cost analysis and online presence establishment.
 </p><p align="justify">
-• Maintained meticulous records and detailed Excel spreadsheets tracking material costs, specifications, production instructions, and yields for over 500 SKUs sing Vue.js for frontend and WooCommerce for backend development, for efficient production management.
+• Maintained meticulous records and detailed Excel spreadsheets tracking material costs, specifications, production instructions, and yields for over 500 SKUs using Vue.js for frontend and WooCommerce for backend development, for efficient production management.
 </p><p align="justify">
 • Collaborated with international entrepreneurs to establish manufacturing facilities in Tunisia, Morocco, Turkey, and Vietnam, leveraging lower labor costs and earning equity in these ventures.
 </p><p align="justify">